-CPS Handbook §1520 Obtaining Certified Birth Certificates and Printing Birth Records Screenshots CPS Handbook §1521 Requesting Certified Birth Certificates Form 2527 Personal Documents Checklist - 15 Form 2528 - Personal Documents Checklist - 18
+CPS Handbook §1520 Obtaining Certified Birth Certificates and Printing Birth Records Screenshots

+CPS Handbook §1521 Requesting Certified Birth Certificates

+Form 2527 Personal Documents Checklist - 15

+Form 2528 - Personal Documents Checklist - 18

-An EMPOWER Permanency Case Manager should always attempt to obtain a birth certificate from the child's parents, relatives, or guardian instead of requesting a copy of the birth certificate through the Birth Verification System (BVS) system.
-If an EMPOWER Permanency Case Manager obtains a copy of the birth certificate, he or she submits it to the Eligibility Specialist to serve as documentation of a child's birth and citizenship or alien status when submitting the documentation for the Foster Care Assistance Application.
+A 4Kids4Families Permanency Specialist should always attempt to obtain a birth certificate from the child's parents, relatives, or guardian instead of requesting a copy of the birth certificate through the Birth Verification System (BVS) system.
+If a 4Kids4Families Permanency Specialist obtains a copy of the birth certificate, he or she submits it to the eligibility specialist to serve as documentation of a child's birth and citizenship or alien status when submitting the documentation for the Foster Care Assistance Application.